 Miskatos held a hand out to Roman.
 “I didn’t catch your name.”

-“You lie!
-We all know what that mark means,” one of the Councilors, a frail, balding man, said.
-“Have you come to finish me off, then?
-You’re doing a poor job of it.”
+“Please!
+We all know what that mark means,” one of the Councilors — a frail, balding man — said.
+“Have you come to finish me off, then?”

-“Hold on a moment!”
-Leandros said, stepping to block the maid’s path to the door.
+“Wait just a moment!”
+Leandros said, blocking the maid’s path to the door.
 “Roman is telling the truth.”

 “And we’re to take your word for it?
 Do you have any idea what dangerous company you keep, boy?” another Councilor asked.